 Second Step: Buy or Make Your Bulk Substrate

 The contents of your bulk substrate depend on the type of mushroom that you want to grow in your tub.
 If you want to grow manure-loving mushroom, this step is for you.

 You can buy ready made manure substrate that has already been cooked and sterilized.
 With ready made manure substrate, you do not need to gather ingredients and spend time mixing them together.

 But if you decide to make your own manure substrate, you can go for an easy combo of 50% horse poo and 50% coco coir.
-You can get horse poo or horse manure from stables and farms around you.
+You can get horse manure from stables and farms around you.
 Ask for horse manure that has been composted for at least 6 months.
 That is the best.
 You can get coco coir from gardening or hydroponic shops.